BhupeshDewangan/BhupeshDewangan/README.md

 Here are some ideas to get you started:
 -->
 I am Bhupesh Kumar Dewangan 😃.
-I am from Durg Bhilai, Chhattisgarh and currently doing my B.Tech from Shri Shankaracharya Technical Campus, Bhilai.
+I am from Durg Bhilai, Chhattisgarh and currently pursuing my B.Tech Degree from Shri Shankaracharya Technical Campus, Bhilai.
 I love to explore and learn about new things.

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Machine Learning And Data Visualization.